GreenleafLab/HDMA/DATA.md

 ## Trained ChromBPNet models

-One zipped directory per cluster, using the `Cluster_ChromBPNet` cluster ID from Table S2, named `<cluster>.gz`.
+One tar archive per cluster, using the `Cluster_ChromBPNet` cluster ID from Table S2, named `<cluster>.gz`.
 Only models which passed QC and which were used for downstream analysis are provided, thus there are models for 189 cell types.

 The bias model was trained on Heart_c0 fold_0,

-The directory for each cluster contains 15 models as weights saved as H5 files named `<cluster>__<fold>__<model>.h5`:
+The tar archive for each cluster can be extracted with `tar -xvf` and contains 15 models as weights saved as H5 files named `<cluster>__<fold>__<model>.h5`:

 - `<fold>` indicates the chromosome fold